sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

 2. **Optimize Content Investment**: Analytics informs decisions about content acquisition and original production, contributing to hit shows like "House of Cards" and "Stranger Things."
 3. **Enhance Technical Performance**: Analytics optimizes streaming quality based on device type, connection speed, and viewing patterns, maximizing the viewing experience.

-Netflix's success exemplifies Davenport's observation that analytics competitors "know what products their customers want" and "what triggers will make people buy more"[^1], enabling them to dominate their field.
+Netflix's success exemplifies Davenport's observation that analytics competitors "know what products their customers want" and "what triggers will make people buy more", enabling them to dominate their field.

 ### Walmart: Supply Chain Optimization